Monday, 28 July 2025

 Drawing war

 In an earlier post, Drawing as Testimony, I referred to drawings done by an ex principal of the Art College, Eric Taylor, made when he was a War Artist.
-The human condition is such that we are always entering a time of war and the role of artists and drawing, is still I think something worth exploring, and in a time when social media seems to dominate communication, drawing might be one of the few ways to slow down the ways we have to reflect upon what we do to ourselves.
+The human condition is such that we are always entering a time of war and the role of artists and drawing, is still I think something worth exploring, and in a time when social media seems to dominate communication, drawing might be one of the few ways to slow down how we reflect upon what we do to ourselves.

 Drawing made on experiencing Belsen concentration camp: Feliks Topolski 1945

-Mazen Kerbaj's graphic novel, 'Beirut Won't Cry' was published in.
-2017 and some of the images Kerbaj made for this book reminded me that graphic artists memorialise events in a very different way to photographers or people who write reports.
+Mazen Kerbaj's graphic novel, 'Beirut Won't Cry' was published in 2017 and the images Kerbaj made for this book reminded me that graphic artists memorialise events in a very different way to photographers or people who write reports.
 War is with us always and Kerbaj joins a long tradition of artists, who attempt to process the experience of it and distil its visual texture, in such a way that those of us from outside a war zone, can begin to make some sort of sense of what happens within it.

 Mazen Kerbaj sketchbook pages